This fresh tomato salad, dressed with a simple dressing of olive oil and balsamic vinegar, is ready in just 10 minutes.

 Serving Suggestions

-This is such a versatile side dish that goes with almost any main dish you can think of.
+This salad is a versatile side dish that goes with almost any main dish you can think of.
 It does go exceptionally well with any of the following entrees:

 And sometimes, I turn it into a complete meal by topping it with grilled halloumi.
 It's delicious and makes a great lunch if you have leftovers the next day.